U.S. pastor Brunson arrives home in Turkey after release by court

 IZMIR, Turkey (Reuters) - The American evangelical Christian pastor at the center of a row between Ankara and Washington arrived at his home in Turkey on Friday after a Turkish court ruled he could go free, a move that may signal a major step toward mending ties between the allies.

-Andrew Brunson arrived at his home in Turkey’s coastal province of Izmir, a Reuters cameraman said, having left the courthouse in a convoy of cars.
+Andrew Brunson arrived at his house in the Aegean coastal province of Izmir, a Reuters cameraman said, having left the courthouse in a convoy of cars.

 He was released after the court sentenced him to three years and 1-1/2 months in prison on terrorism charges, but said he would not serve any further jail time.
-The pastor has lived in Turkey for more than 20 years and was put in prison two years ago and has been under house arrest since July.
+Brunson, who has lived in Turkey for more than 20 years, was jailed two years ago and has been under house arrest since July.

 U.S. President Donald Trump, who has imposed sanctions on Turkey in an attempt to secure Brunson’s freedom, tweeted: “PASTOR BRUNSON JUST RELEASED.
 WILL BE HOME SOON!”